Funlightingsystems/board/docs/configuration-software.md

 ## First Run
-Prerequisites:
+### Prerequisites:

 1. Have the board, and fixtures.

 2. Know the serial numbers of the fixtures.

 3. Have a linux based device ready for use.

 3.B) A raspberry pi computer works best, just not anything below a pi 3.

 3.C) Must have at least 8gb of free storage, the more the better.

-Instructions:
+### Instructions:

 1. SSH into the computer that you are trying to run the system on, or open up the terminal application.

 2. Type in the command

 ```
 git clone http://github.com/funlightingsystems/board
 ```

 or if you are not using the root user (will prompt for password)

 ```
 sudo git clone http://github.com/funlightingsystems/board
 ```

 After running those commands to clone the repo, install the dependencies.

 ```
 sudo apt-get update -y && sudo apt-get upgrade -y
 sudo apt-get install nodejs npm -y
 npm install fs ws express
 ```

-Once you have installed the required dependencies enter into the directory with the configuration system
+Once you have installed the required dependencies enter into the directory with the configuration system.

 ```
 cd board/'Configuration Software'
 ```

 To run the system please enter the command:

 ```
 node server.js
 ```